bockjoo/ftl_check_sam3_sitemon/README.md

 Minimally large effort Emulation of CMS SAM Dashboard in plain cgi/HTML or for failed test alert

+The following dashboard can be viewed via a web server or an email agent, e.g., Thunderbird (See section [4]).

 ![SAM Dashboard Clickables](SAMDashboardClickables.png)

 [1] How to configure the script?